50+ Kahlil Gibran Quotes to Nourish your Soul

 Some words pass through us quickly and vanish into the air; others burrow into our very flesh and change the way we think, speak and feel.

-For me, the work of Kahlil Gibran falls into the second category.
+For me, the quotes of Kahlil Gibran falls into the second category.

 I set out to offer you ten of my favorite passages from his writing, but as you will see, it is simply too brilliant to stop so soon.

-Each of these quotes has at some point touched me deeply.
+Each of these quotes by Kahlil Gibran has at some point touched me deeply.
 I have no words to express the profound impact of this poetry, and I hope it will leave you speechless as well:

 “One day you will ask me which is more important?
 My life or yours?
 I will say mine and you will walk away not knowing that you are my life.”